kiphenglim/fa21-cs124/docs/design.md

 5. task 5: show only uncompleted tasks
-+ Select the "Show Uncompleted Tasks" button at the bottom left of the app, which appears when one or more items are marked as complete, to temporarily remove those items from the list.
++ Toggle the "Show Uncompleted Tasks" slider at the bottom left of the app, which appears when one or more items are marked as complete, to temporarily remove those items from the list.
 The list will update to only display uncompleted tasks.
-Deselect "Show All Tasks" button to revert to the original list, showing both completed and uncompleted tasks.
+Toggle the slider again to revert to the original list, showing both completed and uncompleted tasks.

 ![before](t5-begin.png)